 to produce includes to permit access to, obtain for or make available.

-[Section 74 amended by No. 10 of 1990 s.
+[Section 74 amended: No. 10 of 1990 s.
 32; No. 84 of 2004 s.
 82.]

 75. Security

 (1) The Board shall determine what security measures are necessary to safeguard the integrity and assets of Gold Corporation and its subsidiaries, and may in relation to any specified place, vehicle or circumstances —